bear-rsg/4m-association/content/articles/bulletin/2010/September/September10-Bulletin.md

 title: September'10 Bulletin
-date: 2021-03-31
+date: 2010-09-09
+category: bulletin
+tags: bulletin

 <!--break-->
 ###  4M 2010

 ![4M2010](/images/4m-logotight_web.png)
 All those wishing to attend the 4M2010 Conference should **register by Friday 17th September** to benefit from the reduced rates.
-General conference information including [hotels & accommodation](/contents/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
+General conference information including [hotels & accommodation](/content/Hotels-and-Acommodation/Hotels-and-Acommodation.html) can be viewed on the [conference webpages](/conference/2010).
 The [provisional programme](/content/Provisional-Programme) is now published.
 With more sponsors than at any previous 4M conference, we look forward to welcoming you all to a fruitful and stimulating conference in France, in Bourg en Bresse and in Oyonnax, from 17th - 19th November 2010.  .html

 ###  DTU Summer School on micromanufacturing

-Read about this summer's School [here.](/contents/Summer-School-micro-manufacturing.html)
+Read about this summer's School [here.](/content/Summer-School-micro-manufacturing/Summer-School-micro-manufacturing.html)

 ###  9th International Congress MID 2010